Golden-K/karaoke/README.md

 You can also run the API in a container (make sure you first have [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed):

-1. Navigate to `./api` then run `docker compose up -d` (or `docker compose up` if you want to leave the logging open)
+1. From the root directory run `docker compose up -d` (or `docker compose up` if you want to leave the logging open)

 ## Start singing!

-On whatever screen/compouter/console you plan to display the lyrics, you'll need to navigate to wherever you set `REACT_APP_SITE_URL` and add `/#/lyrics` to that path.
+On whatever screen/compouter/console you plan to display the lyrics, you'll need to navigate to wherever you set `SITE_URL` to and add `/#/lyrics` to that path.
 Ex: `https://www.karaokesite.com/#/lyrics`.

 Everyone else can navigate to the root page.
 Ex: `https://www.karaokesite.com/`